-Interest expense was approximately \$3,267 and \$3,224 for the years ended June 30, 2020 and 2019, respectively.
+Interest expense was \$3,367 and \$3,267 for the years ended June 30, 2021 and 2020, respectively.

-The loan agreement associated with the above referenced bonds contains covenants that require the University to maintain an unrestricted debt service coverage ratio of 1.1 annually for each fiscal year.
+The loan agreement associated with the above referenced bonds contains a covenant that requires the University to maintain an unrestricted debt service coverage ratio of 1.1 annually for each fiscal year.